disarticulate/build-latest-nginx/README.md

 If you run this script on virgin system, i.e. nginx was not installed before, make sure  directory specified for cache in configure script exists, before attempting to start nginx.
 Also, have look at provided etc/ subfolder, where are the important files from debian package, i.e. for logrotate and /etc/default

+### FAQ:
+Q. Why is this?
+A. Main reason: enable/disable modules at compile time and play with the latest version.